© Crown copyright 2020

 5.1 Creating a loss

-If you use the Rent-a-Room Scheme because your gross receipts are exempt from tax (under £7,500, or £3,750) or you pay tax using Method B, you can’t create a loss.
+If you use the Rent-a-Room Scheme because your gross receipts are exempt from tax (under £7,500, or £3,750) or you pay tax using Method B, you cannot create a loss.

 If you want to create a loss, you must tell HMRC that you want to pay tax on your income less expenses (Method A).